ynhi27/ynhi27/README.md

 <!--
 - 🔭 I’m currently working on ...
 --!>
-- 🌱 I’m currently learning at UCI - Donald Bren School &nbsp
+- 🌱 I’m currently learning at UCI - Donald Bren School <br>
 - 👯 I’m looking to collaborate on any project for entry level.
 <!--
 - 🤔 I’m looking for help with ...